ahicks92/fastnet/specification.md

 - Send all packets using the algorithms described below.

+- If this is a reliable frame, update the stored sequence number used to set `last_reliable` by setting it to the first sequence number assigned to this frame.  `last_reliable` is described below.

 Frames must be split into chunks of data which can be encapsulated in a data packet of no more than 1000 bytes in total length.
 4 bytes are taken by the checksum, 2 by the channel identifier, 1 by the specifier for data  packet, 8 by the sequence number, and 1 by the  flags byte.